 - hand sanitizer stations

-We will continue regular cleaning.
-High-touch areas will be cleaned with Health Canada-approved disinfectant cleaners many times every day.
-These areas include:
+We will continue regular enhanced cleaning in courthouses, where feasible.
+High-touch areas will also be cleaned with Health Canada-approved disinfectant cleaners.

 Hand sanitizer stations